grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 **Microsoft.Data.SqlClient** now depends on the **Azure.Identity** library to acquire tokens for "Active Directory Managed Identity/MSI" and "Active Directory Service Principal" authentication modes.
 This change brings the following changes to the public surface area:

 - **Breaking Change**
-  The "User Id" connection property now requires "Client Id" instead of "Object Id" for "User-Assigned Managed Identity".
+  The "User ID" connection property now requires "Client ID" instead of "Object ID" for "User-Assigned Managed Identity".
 - **Public API**
   New read-only public property: `SqlAuthenticationParameters.ConnectionTimeout`
 - **Dependency**